-6.117 Students with Parents/Guardians Employed by the Santa Rosa County School District
+6.117 Students with Parents/Guardians Employed by the Santa Rosa County School District available.
+Parent/Guardians must provide verification of employment to receiving school upon request to transfer.

-Students with parents/guardians employed by the Santa Rosa County School District are allowed to enroll in a district school within the school zoned feeder pattern of their assigned work location provided space is available.
+Students with parents/guardians employed by the Santa Rosa County School District are allowed to enroll in a district school within the school zoned feeder pattern of their assigned work location provided space is